david-cao/gRPCBenchmarks/blog.md

 ### Results
 Benchmarks were run on Protobuf, JSON, and Gzipped JSON.

 We found that regardless of the serialization/deserialization method used for Protobuf, it was consistently about 3x faster for serializing than JSON.
-For deserialization, for small messages (<1kb for protobuf) JSON is actually a bit faster, about 1.5x, but for larger messages (>15kb for protobuf) protobuf is 2x faster.
-For Gzipped JSON, protobuf is well over 5x faster in serialization, regardless of protosize.
-For deserialization, protobuf about the same speed at small messages, but about 3x faster for larger messages.
+For deserialization, JSON is actually a bit faster for small messages (<1kb), around 1.5x, but for larger messages (>15kb) Protobuf is 2x faster.
+For Gzipped JSON, Protobuf is well over 5x faster in serialization, regardless of size.
+For deserialization, both are about the same at small messages, but Protobuf is about 3x faster for larger messages.
 Results can be explored in more depth and replicated [here](/github_readme).

 gRPC vs. HTTP JSON
 ------------------
 To benchmark RPC calls, we want to measure end-to-end latency, bandwidth size, and battery usage.
-To do this, we ping pong with a server, using the same message each time, for 60 seconds, and measure the latency and message size.
+To do this, we ping pong with a serverfor 60 seconds, using the same message each time, and measure the latency and message size.
 The message consists of some fields for the server to read, and a payload of bytes.
 We compared gRPC's unary call to a simple RESTful HTTP JSON service.
 The gRPC benchmark creates a channel, and starts a unary call that repeats when it recieves a response until 60 seconds have passed.
 The response contains a proto with the same payload sent.

 Similarly for the HTTP JSON benchmarks, it sends a POST request to the server with an equivalent JSON object, and the server sends back a JSON object with the same payload.
 ```Java